George Washington Whistler: Baltimore and Ohio railroad

 In 1827, Whistler's brother-in-law and fellow engineer William Gibbs McNeill became a member of the Baltimore and Ohio railroad's "Board of Civil Engineers for the Construction of the Road" (1827‑30).
 Still on active duty, Whistler joined the railroad's engineer corps the next year in 1828.
-Together, Whistler, McNeill, and Jonathan Knight went to Great Britain to study railroad engineering, where they were welcomed by President Telford, of the British Institution of Civil Engineers, where they also met with George Stephenson and son, John Walker, Joseph Locke, Jesse Hartley, and other eminent British engineers.
+Together, Whistler, McNeill, and Jonathan Knight went to Great Britain to study railroad engineering, where they were welcomed by President Telford, of the British Institution of Civil Engineers, where they also met with George Stephenson and son Robert Stephenson, John Walker, Joseph Locke, Jesse Hartley, and other eminent British engineers.
 They also saw the British railroad, the Stockton and Darlington, the world's first public railway to use steam locomotives.
 As one observer wrote:

 Whistler supervised construction of the first rails on the railroad in October 1829, consisting of wood and iron from Pratt Street to the Carrollton Viaduct.
 The railroad's future road master, Wendel Bollman, helped with the construction layout as a fifteen-year-old carpenter.